stoeps13/connections-doc/source/admin/customize/t_admin_profiles_expose_props_search.md

         -   working\_directory is the temporary working directory to which the configuration XML and XSD files are copied and are stored while you make changes to them.
 Use forward slashes \(/\) to separate directories in the file path, even if you are using the Microsoft™ Windows™ operating system.

+            !!! note
-            **Note:** AIX® and Linux™: The directory must grant write permissions or the command does not complete successfully.
+    AIX® and Linux™: The directory must grant write permissions or the command does not complete successfully.

         -   cell\_name is the name of the WebSphere Application Server cell hosting the Profiles application.
 This argument is required and is case-sensitive.
 If you do not know the cell name, you can determine it by typing the following command in the wsadmin command processor: